Groundwater Contaminant Transport: |

 Top of Page

-ax , ay , az = dispersivities
+ax , ay , az = Dispersivities

 in x, y, and z directions [L].
 Varies from 0.1 to 100 m.
 Field and laboratory

-tests have higher a than small lab column tests.
+groundwater tests have higher a than small lab column tests.
 An approximate value for ax

 is 0.1 times the scale of your system (Fetter, 1993).
 If you are simulating

-contaminant transport in a 1 m long laboratory column, then ax~0.1
+groundwater contaminant transport in a 1 m long laboratory column, then ax~0.1

 extent, then use ax~100 m. ay and az